tylermumford/minesweeper/README.md

 # Multiplayer Minesweeper

 This is a side project for fun.
-It's not playable yet.
+It's playable—just know that the game design is undergoing changes.

 There is no build step.
 Install dependencies and run `npm start` to start the server, which serves plain JavaScript files.
 Pretty old school.